-Week 3 - January 24 - What Do We Mean By Reciprocity & Mutual Benefit?
+Week 3 - January 21 - What Do We Mean By Reciprocity & Mutual Benefit?

-Through a discussion with several community partners from UCLA service learning and internship classes, we will explore questions such as: What makes for a good campus/community partnership?
-What are some of the things students currently do when they engage in service learning and/or internships with your organization?
+Through a discussion with several community partners from UCLA community-engaged classes, we will explore questions such as: What makes for a good campus/community partnership?
+What sorts of work do students currently do when they engage with your organization?
 What do you look for from a partner instructor and how much does the content of the course impact your partnership with UCLA students?
 What are the biggest challenges that university partnerships pose for you as a community partner?
 How can we work together to support your work and to prepare UCLA students to work with your communities?
 How can we assess our mutual impact in the communities of Los Angeles in the short and long term?
 How would you like to see campus/community partnerships evolve in the future?

-- Homework: Visit the websites for the organizations that will be represented on the panel (posted to CCLE) and come prepared with questions to supplement the list above. - Required Reading: "Motivations of Community Organizations for Service Learning" from The Unheard Voices: Community Organizations and Service Learning (2009) - In-Class Activity: Community Partner Panel Discussion
+- Homework: Visit the websites for the organizations that will be represented on the panel (posted to CCLE) and come prepared with questions to supplement the list above. - Required Reading: "Motivations of Community Organizations for Service Learning" from The Unheard Voices: Community Organizations and Service Learning (2009); UCLA Impacts of Community-Campus Partnerships overview - Recommended Reading: UCLA Center for Community Learning Community Partner Report; Stanford Principles of Ethical and Effective Service - In-Class Activity: Community Partner Panel Discussion

-Week 4 - January 31 - Diversity Education & Community-Engaged Learning
+Week 4 - January 28 - Diversity Education & Community-Engaged Learning

 What responsibilities do universities have to prepare students to collaborate with people different from themselves?
-How can community-engaged learning help foster inclusivity and respect for diversity?
+How / to what extent can community-engaged learning help foster inclusivity and respect for diversity and work to advance justice?
 How can community-engaged learning help meet the goals of the new College Diversity Requirement for UCLA undergraduates?
 What challenges might students and instructors encounter when working in diverse communities-and how can we work to address these challenges proactively?